CDLMarkus/QuantyFey/tutorial/tutorial.md

 ### **Configure Settings**

 #### **Selecting Quantification Template**
 To perform quantification, you need to select the appropriate template.
-Use the dropdown menu in the app to choose from available sheets in teh `templates.xlsx` file.
+Use the dropdown menu in the app to choose from available sheets in the `templates.xlsx` file.
 Each sheet represents a separate template.
 When selected, the left pane will be updated with the respective template.
 If the template encompasses all transition names, it will show the concentrations of the selected compound.

+> **Note:**
- > **Note:** Make sure the correct template is selected - quantification will not work if the template does not match your data or the wrong sheet is chosen.
+> Make sure the correct template is selected - quantification will not work if the template does not match your data or the wrong sheet is chosen.
+> Refer to [Chapter `Notes before using your own data`](#notes_before_using_your_own_data) for more information how to add your template the the `tamplets.xlsx` file.

 #### **Change patterns**
 QuantyFey automatically detects **Quantifier**, **Qualifier**, and **Internal Standard (IS)** transitions by searching for predefined patterns in the column names of the Peak Table.
 These patterns can be customized to match your dataset's naming.